 Thomas Doughty gave some typical measurements of a Newfoundland, and indicated their significance:

-However, the British traveler Edward Chappell, claimed that by 1818 "the . . . true breed has become scarce, and is rarely to be found, except upon the coast of Labrador."9 "The generality of the Dogs known under the name of Newfoundland, both in England and this country, are only half bred."
-Lewis left us no specific information from which we might deduce Seaman's size, but he did remark (6 November 1803) that he had paid $20 for him—half a month's salary for an Army captain—which suggests that Lewis knew dogs well enough to be qualified to make an intelligent choice.
-During the expedition he occasionally compared a new species of quadruped with a familiar domestic breed or type.
-For example, he noticed that the sea otter "when fully grown is as large as a common mastive [mastiff] dog," and he likened badgers to "ternspit" dogs—long-bodied, short-legged canids.
+However, the British traveler Edward Chappell, claimed that by 1818 "the . . . true breed has become scarce, and is rarely to be found, except upon the coast of Labrador."10 "The generality of the Dogs known under the name of Newfoundland, both in England and this country, are only half bred."
+Lewis left us no specific information from which we might deduce Seaman's size, but he did remark (6 November 1803) that he had paid $20 for him—half a month's salary for an Army captain—which suggests that either Lewis knew dogs well enough to be qualified to make an intelligent choice, or he got some excellent advice.

 - 1. At least one 18th-century naturalist rejected the thesis of the breed's uniqueness.
 Thomas Pennant (1726-1798) wrote of the dogs of Newfoundland in general: "It is not certain that there is any distinct breed: most of them are curs, with a cross of the mastiff: some will, and others will not, take the water, absolutely refusing to go in.
 The country was found uninhabited, which makes it more probable that they were introduced by the Europeans."
 Arctic Zoology, 2 vols., 1784 (Reprint, New York: Arno Press, 1974), 1:39-41.
 Pennant's conjecture remains arguably acceptable to at least one authority.
 Desmond Morris, Dogs; the Ultimate Dictionary (North Pomfret, Vermont: Trafalgar Square Publishing, 2001), 670.